27 Dec 2018

 We’ve all got a different take on "Art Deco" because the term has become a catch-all for many buildings constructed between the mid-1920s and WW2; a time of change when architects were keen to move away from the fussy embellishments and dusty drapery of previous decades.

-You might be surprised to learn that he term "Art Deco" was not coined until 1968 by Bevis Hillier when he referred to this period in reference to the International Exhibition of Modern Decorative and Industrial Arts that took place in Paris, 1925.
-But the term is a bit misleading, especially in regard to architecture, as most of the buildings that carry the tag are lacking in decoration – it's all about simplicity of line with a bit of geometric ornamentation here and there.
-One could argue that the only style that fits the description is the Egyptian temple revival.
-However, Art Deco also covers tiled factory façades, temples to industry, Portland stone banks, minimalist shop fronts, ocean liner office blocks and impressive department stores.
+But the term is a bit misleading, especially in regard to architecture, as most of the buildings that carry the tag are lacking in any exterior decoration at all, with most displaying simplicity of line and pared-down geometric ornamentation here and there.
+One could argue that the only style that truly fits the description of Art Deco is the Egyptian temple revival, yet, these days, the term also covers tiled factory façades, temples to industry, Portland stone banks, minimalist shop fronts, ocean liner office blocks and impressive department stores.

-Here's my hand-drawn map of some of my "Art Deco" routes:
+Here's my hand-drawn map of some of the central London Art Deco routes I offer: